Pi-Squared-Inc/vsl-bc-app-examples/examples/blockchain-mirroring/README.md

    make prepare-env
    ```

+2. Update the `GITHUB_ACTOR` and `GITHUB_TOKEN` environment variables in the `./.env` file.
+They are used to access private repositories during the build phase, please ensure that the token has [read access](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) to the repositories.

-2. Use the following command to generate new wallet addresses for the submitter and verifier to use.
+3. Use the following command to generate new wallet addresses for the submitter and verifier to use.
    Please generate different submitter and verifier addresses for the following demos.

    ```sh